Dyalog/ride/docs/protocol.md

 ```json
 ["SetLineAttributes",{"win":123,"lineAttributes":...}]
 ```
-Update the breakpoints, Trace points and monitors in an editor.
+Update the breakpoints, trace points, and monitors in an editor.

 <a name=CloseWindow></a>
 ```json